liamzdenek/affirm-application/memory-bank/activeContext.md

 We have successfully completed the Merchant Analytics Dashboard project.
 The architecture has been defined and documented, the NX workspace has been initialized, and we have implemented both the frontend and API components.
 We have also implemented the AWS CDK infrastructure for deployment using TypeScript, configured NX project tasks for the API and CDK packages, and fixed TypeScript configuration issues.
 All TypeScript errors have been resolved, and the application has been successfully deployed to AWS using CDK.

+We have also enhanced the analytics metrics to include counts for payment plans and products, and updated the Dashboard to display these metrics.
+Additionally, we've added a Recent Orders section to the Dashboard to show the most recent orders for a merchant.

 ## Recent Decisions

 1. **Combined UI Application**: Decided to combine the order form and dashboard into a single UI application to simplify development for this demo project.